The Boys in Company C: Plot

-Before the closing credits, the fates of the remaining principal characters are revealed as follows.
-It is revealed that Washington was killed in action and posthumously awarded the Navy Cross, while Fazio was seriously wounded and as a result of his injuries, was permanently confined to the VA hospital in Los Angeles.
-Pike deserted from the hospital in Da Nang and returned to the US, eventually moving to Canada, where he now lives with his wife and son.
+The fates of the principal characters are revealed at the end of the film.
+Washington was killed in action and posthumously awarded the Navy Cross.
+Fazio was consigned to the Veterans Administration hospital in Los Angeles with life altering injuries.
+Pike deserted from the Da Nang hospital, returned to the U.S., and moved to Canada, where he lived with a wife and son.